tpg/deadbolt/README.md

 composer require thepublicgood/deadbolt
 ```

+> Deadbolt supports Laravel 6 and Laravel 7.

 ## Getting Started
 Deadbolt works by setting permissions in a JSON array in a column on your users table.